On emergent conformal symmetry near the photon ring: Introduction

-In this note, we present a novel way to construct $sl(2,R)_{\text{QNM}}$ in the near-ring region.
-For simplicity, our construction focus on the warped $AdS_3$ black hole, but it can be applied to the near-ring regions of four-dimensional black holes as well.
-We show that within our construction the entire eikonal QNMs spectrum is described by only \textit{one} highest-weight representation and consequently the newly constructed $sl(2,R)_{\text{QNM}}$ match with the $sl(2,R)_{\text{ISO}}$ symmetry nicely.
-Moreover, we show that there is an exact correspondence between the near-ring QNMs and the points in the PR phase space, which may allow us to further identify the trajectories in PR phase space with the coherent states of $sl(2,R)_{\text{QNM}}$.
+In this note, we present a novel way to construct $sl(2,\md{R})_{\text{QNM}}$ in the near-ring region.
+For simplicity, our construction focuses on the self-dual warped AdS$_3$ geometry, but it can be applied to the near-ring regions of four-dimensional black holes as well.
+We show that within our construction the entire eikonal QNMs spectrum is described by only \textit{one} highest-weight representation and consequently the newly constructed $sl(2,\md{R})_{\text{QNM}}$ match with the $sl(2,\md{R})_{\text{ISO}}$ symmetry nicely.
+Moreover, we show that there is an exact correspondence between the near-ring QNMs and the points in the phase space of null geodesics, which may allow us to further identify the trajectories in the phase space with the coherent states of $sl(2,\md{R})_{\text{QNM}}$.

-\section{Constructions of $sl(2,R)_{\text{PR}}$}
+\section{Constructions of $sl(2,\md{R})_{\text{PR}}$}